superduper-io/superduper/docs/hr/content/use_cases/items/transfer_learning.md

 )
 ```

-Now that the model has been trained, we can apply the model to the database, also daemonizing the model
+## Run Downstream Model

-with `listen=True`.
+With the model trained, we can now apply it to the database.

 ```python